 All construction areas will be enclosed with a perimeter temporary barricade to create a construction impact containment zone (CICZ).
-The barricade will be 8 feet in height and be constructed out of concrete jersey barriers with solid plywood walls atop during stage 2 of construction, prior to that stage 1 heights will be observed in accordance to the Sound Mitigation Model.
+The barricade will be aprox 11 feet in height and be constructed out of concrete jersey barriers with solid plywood walls atop in accordance to the Sound Mitigation Model.
 The plywood walls will be laterally supported to the jersey barriers with steel braces and bolted together to form a continuous visual and sound barrier.
-The jobsite gates and access points will be constructed of steel framing with a solid plywood painted finish, a minimum of 8 feet in height.
+The jobsite gates and access points will be constructed of steel framing with a solid plywood painted finish, a minimum of 10 feet in height.
 Exceptions to this configuration may occur during some activities as needed to facilitate certain construction activities and maintain the safety of the public.
 The activities include, but are not limited to, shoring/temporary earth retention, utility tie-ins, alley façade/exterior envelope construction.
 Temporary chain link fencing panels with mesh windscreen may be used as a temporary barrier during these activities.